surminus/surminus.com/content/blog/why-you-should-write-a-cli-tool-for-your-org.md

 ## Feedback is key

 Probably one of the tougher things I found was receiving feedback.
-I would often find that if something didn't quite work the way someone expected the first time, they would fall back to the older manual way, and I would never find out about it to put in a fix.
+Often, if something didn't quite work the way someone expected it to on the first go, they would fall back to the "traditional" way, and I would never find out about it to put in a fix.

-I also made many of the decisions in the implementation of the tool, and appreciate any feedback anyone provides about how they interact with a tool, and what doesn't make sense.
+I also made many of the decisions by myself in the implementation of the tool, and appreciated any feedback anyone provides about how they interact with a tool, and what doesn't make sense.

 This is still an issue I struggle with, and I think the power dynamic for